AbberiorInstruments/ImspectorDocs/docs/development/intro.rst

 				   LPCTSTR modname = __MODULE__,
 				   DWORD modrev  = MODULE_REVISION);

 	   //!
-One simple line for the lasy ones.
+One simple line for the lazy ones.
 Put this into InitInstance() of
 	   //! your dll's CWinApp object.
 	   #define SpecDll_Initialize() \
 		   if (!
 SpecDll_Init()) return FALSE;